tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 Note that useful is often today a matter of personal choice.
-Some small amount of research has been done to consider what kinds of type systems may afford objective improvements in programming metrics, but this research is often underpowered, flaws, preliminary.
+Some small amount of research has been done to consider what kinds of type systems may afford objective improvements in programming metrics, but this research is often underpowered, flawed, preliminary.
 So, instead, we must often judge usefulness by personal or team values alone and therefore lose the technical properties of the debate.